-Coppola remembers that Dracula is God’s reject, but unlike Murnau’s sniveling monster, he’s rejected through tragedy, lustful and tormented, sad and so impossibly desirable.
+Coppola remembers that Dracula is God’s reject, but unlike Murnau’s sniveling monster, in this version he's rejected through tragedy, lustful and tormented, sad and impossibly desirable.
 Coppola's style brings life to Oldman's slinky awe, and Oldman works within these effects like he was born to them.
 The effects by Roman Coppola are achieved entirely on-set or in-camera, with no digital fakery to help us wake up from the nightmare.
 This is a film as tangible as a classic of German Expressionism, a true film lover’s film.
 Memories are either rear-projected or shot on the same strip through multiple exposure, as miniatures are forced into perspective, or as Ballhaus reconstructs gravity around Coppola’s weird ambitions.
 The Count scurries up walls on all fours, hangs from the ceiling, and passes into a shadow that moves spookily out of sync with his body.
 It’s so sumptuous it’s nearly too full to stand.
 But if it’s overstuffed on tropes and mechanisms so that it nearly reads as an homage to classic horror techniques, it’s a special joy compared to its contemporaries’ sterile digital transgressions, their love affair with newness, too readily bought at the cost of the old techniques that served us so well, so long.

 The art critic Federico Zeri said of German symbolist Gustav Klimt that he painted “decomposed bodies … absorbed in a decorative style strongly suggestive but eternally becoming human.”
-Klimt’s “Judith I” and his “Portrait of Adele Bloch-Bauer I” (famously called “The Woman in Gold”) demonstrate Zeri’s sentiment with the liberties they take on anatomy in order to build an image of perfect coming-into-being, as the hieroglyphic gold encloses a face whose eyes stop the gold from being mistaken for gaudy: there's eternity in them.
-Why else would Dracula rise from his coffin clothed in Adele Bloch-Bauer’s dress if not to convey the same sense of timeless longing?
+Klimt’s “Judith I” and his “Portrait of Adele Bloch-Bauer I” (famously called “The Woman in Gold”) demonstrate Zeri’s sentiment with the liberties they take on anatomy in order to build an image of her coming-into-being, as the hieroglyphic gold encloses a face whose eyes stop the gold from being mistaken for gaudy: there's eternity in them.
+Why else would Dracula rise from his coffin wearing Adele Bloch-Bauer’s dress if not to convey the same sense of timeless longing?
 Coppola distills the vampire legend with such penetrating symbolic power that none of his film’s flaws can temper its allure.
 Its humanity is more than a theme—it is a mercy.
 In Nosferatu, love rose to send the vampyre to his eternity.
 The greatest testament to Bram Stoker’s Dracula is that the reverse is true.
-Sometimes I wish they would still make vampire movies.
+Sometimes, I wish they would still make vampire movies.
 And then I remember this one, in which Coppola brought him back to life, to put him to rest.